 The Apprenticeship Levy applies to all industries and has been designed to encourage employers to use apprenticeship programmes, either to train new staff or to upskill their existing workforce and help reduce the skills gap within the UK economy.

 The Levy applies to all businesses operating in the UK with an annual pay bill over £3m.
 These organisations have to make an investment of 0.5% of this wage bill, paid monthly through Pay As You Earn (PAYE) to HMRC.
 This monthly calculation must also include any remuneration or profit coming from employment, such as wages, bonuses, commissions, and pension contributions that the employer pays National Insurance contributions on.
 Firms then receive a levy allowance of £15,000 per year, from the Government, to offset against the levy they must pay.
 However, any firm with a footprint that includes operations in the devolved nations must subtract this as a percentage of their total Apprenticeship pot.
 Each month they will then receive a further 10% top up from the Government.
-Once an employer has paid their monthly levy bill, they will be able to access these funds to pay for Apprenticeship training, in the form of digital vouchers, through a new Digital Apprenticeship Service account, which will launch in May 2017.
+Once an employer has paid their monthly levy bill, they will be able to access these funds to pay for Apprenticeship training, in the form of digital vouchers, through a new Digital Apprenticeship Service account, which launched in May 2017.

 Calculator your levy contribution

 How to spend your Apprenticeship Account?